 And this is where it gets interesting: becoming viral can technically happen to anyone since the TikTok algorithm was the first in social media that even if you don’t already have a lot of followers, you can still create a lot of traction.
 The TikTok algorithm will show videos from “unknown” people to a small batch of random people in the first hour of posting the video, and if the response was positive, it will show it to a bigger group.
 With other platforms, you’d have to boost your post to show it to a bigger audience, which would require an investment.
 TikTok’s algorithm is constantly evolving, and no one knows where it goes from here.
 Still, with the new generation wanting authentic and relatable content, this is excellent news for artists with great stories to tell.

 Having a plan but also being flexible to adapt and adjust is crucial.
 As I mentioned before, when you create traction with one of your songs, you need to have new ones ready to capitalize on that opportunity.
 Social media strategies have become a vital part of this planning.
 The songs with the most significant build-up before a release are typically the most successful.
 This also requires planning.
 For example, on the day of your release, if you’re going through a label, you can typically select a 1min segment of your song that becomes available on TikTok.
 It would help if you thought about which part makes the most sense.
-Beyond that, you could ask yourto make a 15-30sec snippet available on TikTok weeks or days before the release.
+Beyond that, you could ask your label to make a 15-30sec snippet available on TikTok weeks or days before the release.
 This could help you build momentum: starting with an acoustic version, the teaser snippet, and the release.

 For that, it is vital to come up with a plan for deciding which snippet to release and when.
 It can’t be a spur-of-the-moment decision and needs to be planned carefully.
 Social media also works best if you keep feeding the algorithm and are consistent in your posts.
 You can’t create 3 posts in one day and then don’t post anything for a week; consistency is key and will allow you to grow your audience.